I was listening to the podcast, Apollos Watered hosted by Travis Michael Fleming, recently when NT Wright made a very simple, but poignant, statement:

 and my thoughts than your thoughts.”

-This is not to say that nationalism or other isms of other groups does not exist.
+This is not to say that nationalism in other countries does not exist.
 That is not my point.
 My point is simply that we all have limited perspectives, individually, collectively, as a nation, and even as one humanity.

-I am not saying that we cannot or should not appreciate and be thankful about our own nations, but we should recognize the value in all nations, tribes, people groups and languages.
-God cares for and is focused on people in all the world.
+I am not saying that we cannot or should not appreciate and be thankful about our own nation, but we should be careful to recognize the value in all nations, tribes, people groups and languages.
+God cares for and is focused on all people in all the world – not just us.

 Jesus was very clear that the kingdom of God is not of this world.
 The Jews knew the Messiah would come from the line of David, as prophecies foretold, but they assumed that this “Davidic kingdom” that was to come was exclusively for them.
 Those prophecies help us identify Jesus as the long expected Messiah, but they do not mean that the Messiah came exclusively for the descendants of David.